balmasi/devops/README.md

 		"content": "Message 29-2023-09-06 19:39:00.220912"
 	}
 }```
-6. Explain in one printed page or less what this code does (text file)
 7. Show a screenshot of the log messages from the running containers and explain how you would use these messages to debug the project/pipeline
 8. Describe how to change the docker-compose for this project into a Kubernetes deployment, and service for each component.
 If it is needed, you can add a container registry for the producer and consumer, ConfigMaps, Secrets, Persistent Volumes, Helm charts, etc. The goal is for you to submit something that makes sense to you and that you can explain in the video interview.
 Bonus points if it actually runs, but the goal is to have you show that you understand the underlying technology.
 For example, you might include instructions like the following: